-The Council's valuations have not been reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards, except in respect of retail and specific trading related assets/sectors.
+The Council's valuations in respect of investment property (property held for the purpose of retail and specific trading related assets/sectors) have been reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
 At the valuation date, due to the unprecedented set of circumstances caused by Covid-19 and an absence of relevant/sufficient market evidence on which to base judgements, valuations of these specific assets are reported as being subject to 'material valuation uncertainty'.